Work and residence permits for PhD Students

 Advantages:

-• You are free to work both in and outside Denmark - within the duration of our permit - without your permit lapsing*
+• You are free to work both in and outside Denmark - within the duration of your permit - without your permit lapsing*

 • Your permit will usually include a residence permit of additional 3 years when you can stay in Denmark for job seeking.
 However, you are not allowed to work full time in this period without an additional permit.
-Read more about the additional work permit without limitations on immigration’s website.
+Read more about work permit during the job seeking period.

-If you hold a permit issued before 1st April 2023, which only grants you a job seeking period of 6 months, you can apply for an extension of the job seeking period up to 3 years.
-Read more on immigration’s website.
+If you hold a permit issued before 1 April 2023, which only grants you a job seeking period of 6 months, you can apply for an extension of the job seeking period up to 3 years.
+Read more about job seeking residence permit after a completed educational programme.

-• In addition to your PhD-position, you are also allowed to work an additional 20 hours a week (only 15 hours a week for permits issued before January 1st 2015), as well as full-time during the months of June, July and August
+• In addition to your PhD-position, you are also allowed to work an additional 20 hours a week, as well as full-time during the months of June, July and August

 Please be aware that:

-• You are not able to start working at AU before you have been granted a work and residence permit
+• You are not allowed to start working at AU before you have been granted a work and residence permit

-• You are not able to move to another position at AU without applying for a new work and residence permit
+• You are not allowed to move to another position at AU without applying for a new work and residence permit

 • As a PhD student in Denmark, you may not receive certain public benefits.
-Read the confirmation letter containing your residence and work permit, contact the Danish Agency for International Recruitment and Integration (SIRI) or check the immigration service website .
+Read the confirmation letter containing your residence and work permit, contact the Danish Agency for International Recruitment and Integration (SIRI) or check Newtodenmark.dk about public benefits.

 • If you are employed and enrolled in a three-year Industrial PhD-programme, contact the Graduate School to clarify whether AU or the company will apply for the work and residence permit.